Chicken and mushroom pie

-Chicken and mushroom pie is a common British pie, ranked as one of the most popular types of savoury pie alongside chicken and leek pie in Great Britain and often served in fish-and-chip restaurants.
-It is also very popular in South Africa.
+Chicken and mushroom pie is a common British pie, ranked as one of the most popular types of savoury pie along with chicken and Leek in Great Britain and often served in fish-and-chip restaurants.
+The pie is also considered a favourite in Australia, New Zealand and South Africa.
+An early reference to the recipe can be found in the 18th-century English cookbook by Hannah Glasse, The Art of Cookery Made Plain and Easy from 1747.

 Ingredients

-The outside is usually a full top and bottom crust, with the filling made up of small pieces of chicken and sliced mushrooms in a creamy sauce.
-The top crust is typically puff pastry.
-Variations on the theme can use nutmeg or spring onion as part of the creamy filling.
+Traditionally, the pie casing usually has a shortcrust pastry top and base (known as a double-crust), with the filling made up of small pieces of chicken and sliced mushrooms in a creamy velouté sauce.
+Differing ingredients may be used, including mustard, herbs,nutmeg or spring onion as part of the creamy filling, while the top pastry crust is sometimes made with Puff pastry.
 Chip shops across the country stock these pies and they also are available to buy in supermarkets.
+Some modern recipes may not include a bottom crust.